 - St. Joseph, Mo.; Bozeman/Livingston, Kalispell and Missoula, Mont.

 - Goldsboro/Kinston, Roanoke Rapids and Rocky Mount/Wilson, N.C.

 - Meadville and Punxsutawney/DuBois/Clearfield, Pa.

 - Orangeburg, S.C.

 - Bellingham, Wash.

 - Beckley, W.Va.

 How many times have you thought to yourself 'you know, I have this super-fast device on a super-fast LTE connection, but my SD card is just too slow'?
 Even if you've never actually had that thought cross your mind, Samsung has an answer to this quandary: microSD cards that are four times faster than the current high-end cards.

 These 16GB cards will offer a maximum sequential read speed of 80MB/s, which is quite a jump compared to the current high-end cards that are only capable of 21MB/s read speeds.
+Since they're so fast, they're being targeted at LTE devices, as the SD card speed is the last bottleneck left in the constant quest for the ultimate user experience.
 Read More

 Yesterday, HTC dropped a teaser on their Facebook page: a vector outline of a phone with an HTC logo and a big "5" in the center and a caption of "This Sunday you'll discover something fast."
 With 5 days to go until MWC began, we took a few stabs at what it could mean.
 Today, the company has followed up with a "4" teaser image on their Facebook, with the caption of "This Sunday, you'll hear something authentic."